CuckooEXE/MouseTrap/README.md

 So how can we exploit this?
 Essentially, I want a way to run arbitrary commands on a RemoteMouse server from my computer, so let's build a Python function that will construct a list of strings that will execute what we want it to execute.

 To start off, let's go with the trivial single character injection; we do this by navigating to the code path with the "[ras]" substring detection.
 Looking at how the data is parsed when we first hit the wire (in the `Form1.b` method), the data takes the form of `key <len>[<fmt>]data`.
-In this case, we want the `ras` format for single character keystroke injection (don't ask me what the "ras" means), and we already know how they convert the characeters using the XOR-encryption.
+In this case, we want the `ras` format for single character keystroke injection (don't ask me what the "ras" means), and we already know how they convert the characters using the XOR-encryption.

 ```python
 def char2pkt(s: str) -> str: